 The department’s clinical programs provide a full range of clinical services to an extraordinarily diverse patient population from within Boston as well as the greater New England region.
 The clinical services have a distinguished history of providing care to vulnerable patient populations as well as tertiary care.
 Several of the department’s clinical programs (e.g., amyloid program, nutrition and weight management, scleroderma unit, vasculitis unit, pulmonary hypertension program, cardiomyopathy, sarcoidosis, auto-immune renal disease, and others) draw patients from throughout the world.
 In addition, the department’s Primary Care Practice received Level III Medical Home Certification.
 The integration of the department’s compelling social mission with a rigorous academic tradition creates an especially rich environment for patient care, training, and discovery.

 The department’s clinicians provide substantial care in our ambulatory clinics and the inpatient services of Boston Medical Center and the Boston VA Healthcare System.
-Over 720,000 wRVUs were generated by faculty in AY 2014.
-Access for new patients to our specialty and primary care clinics averaged 70% within 14 days in AY 2014.
+Over 730,000 wRVUs were generated by faculty in AY 2015.
+Access for new patients to our primary care clinics was 91% within 14 days in AY 2015.
 The department has a very robust program in quality and safety that spans inpatient and outpatient sites of care.
-Indeed, the Observed to Expected Mortality rate on the inpatient service at Boston Medical Center is in the top quartile nationally and among the lowest in the Boston area.

 The department’s clinical programs are a critical part of the success of Boston Medical Center in meeting the patient care needs of our community.
 Remarkably, the ambulatory clinics at Boston Medical Center have the largest visit volume of any of the academic medical centers in Boston.